Pixels per inch is just a tag

 For print design, DPI only exists to indicate the final size the image might be printed.
 It’s sometimes used to generate thumbnail images to help performance in layout apps.
 It can also be used to indicate optimal print size — InDesign, Xpress and others treat 100% image size as meaning “the physical size you’ve used the image in your layout matches the pixel density tag contained in the image”.
 That’s a great feature.
 If the images are set up correctly, you know how large you can make images without risking pixelation.
 It’s still just a tag associated with the image.
 A handy tag, but a tag nonetheless.

 Lines per inch (LPI) is a printing-specific term that describes how close together the halftone lines are.
-Not all printing is 300DPI — coarser line screens, like those used for newspaper and large format printing, mean lower pixel density images can be used.
+Not all printing is 300DPI — coarser line screens, like those used for newspaper and large format printing (billboards etc), mean lower pixel density images can be used.

 If you’d like to set up your Retina iPad Photoshop documents at 264PPI, be my guest.
 You could also set them up at 72PPI.
 It really doesn’t matter, as long as the final result is images with the correct pixel dimensions.